Bhola District: Health

 There is 1 modern government hospital, 6 government health complexes, 1 Tuberculosis clinic, 1 mother and child care, 1 diabetic hospital, 276 satellite clinics and 2 government child care in this district.

 Transportation

-There is no railways and airport in this district and no direct connection to the capital by road.
+There is no railway and airport in this district and no direct connection to the capital by road.
 Waterways are the main medium of transportation.
 Launch, steamer and sheep are used for transportation.
 Bhola is 195 km away from Dhaka by waterways and 247 km away by road.
 Total area of rivers is 1133.46 km2.
 Total length of road is 3893.65 km, concrete road is 3001.8 km and dirt road is 899.85 km.

-Major launch services are M.V Greenline 1&2 M.V Bhola, Tasrif, Shompod, Srinagar, Karnaphuli, Balia and Lali.
+Major launch services are M.V Greenline 1&2 M.V Bhola, Tasrif, Shompod, Srinagar, Karnaphuli, Balia, M.V Parijaat and Lali.
+Depending on season, different class of ships operate from Bhola to Lakhshmipur connecting west and east side of Bangladesh across mighty Meghna river.
+During calm winter seasons small ships and speedboats are available all day long from the Ilisha port, but during monsoon, heavy coastal ships like M.V Parijaat and Sea-tricks are the only means of crossing Meghna.
 The condition of internal travels is very good.
 Road transportation is available between the sub-districts.
 Sea-truck is used for travelling Monpura sub-district.